Lady Margarita Armstrong-Jones: Public role and royal appearances

-In 2008, she attended the wedding of Peter Phillips, son of the Princess Royal, to Autumn Kelly at St George's Chapel, Windsor and appeared with the royal family for photographs the following day.
-That same year, she accompanied her aunt, Lady Sarah Chatto, to the 60th birthday brunch for Charles, Prince of Wales at the Goring Hotel.
+In 2008, Armstrong-Jones attended the wedding of Peter Phillips, son of the Princess Royal, to Autumn Kelly at St George's Chapel, Windsor, and appeared with the royal family for photographs the following day.
+That same year, she accompanied her aunt, Lady Sarah Chatto, to the 60th birthday brunch for Charles, Prince of Wales (later King Charles III) at the Goring Hotel.